vphilippon/DotFiles/README.md

 -------------------
 * Vim 7.4 or greater with python support (YouCompleteMe)
 * A patched font for `fancy` powerline (vim-powerline)
-* The Solarized palette for your console emulator (vim-colors-solarized)
+* The Solarized palette for your console emulator, like [Anthony25/gnome-terminal-colors-solarized](https://github.com/Anthony25/gnome-terminal-colors-solarized) (vim-colors-solarized)
 * Ctags (taglist)
 * Cscope (cscope.vim)
 * ghc-mod (neco-ghc) (`cabal install ghc-mod`)